Hotschmoe/installer/README.md

 termux-chroot
 ```

 Operation 'become: true' is broken because old ansible doesnt take it.
-Replaced with 'sudo: yes' Now dnf is broken
+Replaced with 'sudo: yes' dnf replaced with apt (i think this will cause problems) now iptables are broken.
+Will try to get newer version of ansible running on termux.
+Possibly though arch proot

 # TODO